Friendship Houses and Gardens

 But if you spend time away from the garden, it starts to feel the lack of watering.
 And if you go too much time without watering it then it might die out entirely.
 This is why he can grow an intensely close friendship with a lot of emotional intimacy with people very quickly.
 But to keep it alive and active, you have to dedicate time and effort to maintaining it for it to bear fruit.

-That analogy was an insightful one.
-Partially because it ties into what we both do professionally but also because I think it perfectly captures it.
 Life happens and people get older and busier.
-Something I’ve found to be really helpful is to ping my friendships by having explicit conversations outlining where we stand and how we feel about each other.
+But it’s helpful to know exactly what kind of friendship you have with a person so you know how best to take care of and nourish it.
+Something I’ve found to be really helpful is to ping my friendships by having explicit conversations outlining what type of friendship it is, where we stand and how we feel about each other.